Back’s Against the Wall

 “Stand strong, hold onto hope.
 Just grab on, don’t ever let it go.”

 This life can steal our hope and joy.
-And when we find hope, something that gives stability and a reason to keep moving forward, we need to grab it with both hands and never let go.
+And when we find hope, something that gives stability and a reason to keep moving forward, we need to grab onto it and never let go.

 “When your backs against the wall, You’re not alone.”

-The term “your back’s against the wall,” is a metaphor for being trapped or facing overwhelming challenges.
+When “your back’s against the wall,” you are trapped or facing overwhelming challenges.
 Picture a hero getting hemmed in by opposing forces—like Frodo trying to fight of the oncoming rush of goblins, in “The Lord of the Rings,” as they literally force his back against a stone wall, making escape difficult.

 Insights from the second verse